How to choose the right warehouse for your business

 Availability of local staff

 This point refers back to the location of the warehouse, as you will want to be able to recruit reliable and skilled workers who live nearby.
-As important as it is for deliveries to move to and from the facility, it also has to be accessible to employees travelling to and from the warehouse every day.
+As important as it is for deliveries to move to and from the facility, it also has to be accessible to employees traveling to and from the warehouse every day.
 The larger the pool of people you have access to, the easier you will find it to source staff with the skills you need.
 You don’t just want anyone working for you, but staff with experience and who are committed to helping make a success of the company.

 Technology

 The use of technology is becoming ever more important to the success of any warehouse facility.
-Ideally you want to lease one that already comes equipped with some basics, such as software enabling control to aid visibility for shipments that are in transit.
+Ideally, you want to lease one that already comes equipped with some basics, such as software enabling control to aid visibility for shipments that are in transit.
 It should also allow for an easy integration of an ERP system with current software to monitor inventory and orders.
-And the warehouse will ideally be able to support the introduction of automation and other technological advancements in the future as well.
+The warehouse will ideally be able to support the introduction of automation and other technological advancements in the future as well.

 Security